List of communities using the Tridentine Mass

-Despite the Tridentine Mass being supplanted by a new form of the Roman Rite Mass, some communities continued celebrating pre-conciliar rites or adopted them later.
-This includes priestly societies and religious institutes which use some pre-1970 edition of the Roman Missal or of a similar missal in communion with the Holy See.
-In the following list, all societies are considered canonically regular by the Catholic Church, so the Society of Saint Pius X (SSPX or FSSPX) is not included.
-Most use a pre-1970 edition of the Roman Missal, usually 1962 Missal, but some follow other Latin liturgical rites and thus celebrate not the Tridentine Mass but a form of liturgy permitted under the 1570 papal bull Quo primum.
+Despite the liturgical reform that took place in the Latin Church by the introduction of a modern form of the Roman Rite in the late 1960s, some communities have continued to celebrate the traditional liturgical rites, or have adopted them later.
+This includes priestly societies and religious institutes which use some pre-1970 edition of the Roman Missal, or of a similar missal, in communion with the Holy See.
+The following list includes those communities, as well as groups that are not in full communion with the Holy See, with these being demarcated in two main sections.
+Most use a pre-1970 edition of the Roman Missal, usually the 1962 Missal, but some follow other Latin liturgical rites and thus celebrate not the Roman Rite but a form of liturgy permitted under the 1570 papal bull Quo primum.
+Many of these communities describe themselves as traditionalist Catholics.

-The use of a pre-1970 Roman Missal has never been prohibited by the Catholic Church.
-Despite never being suppressed by the Church, it was rarely used post-Vatican II.
-To clarify the fact that the Extraordinary Form of the Roman Rite has never been abrogated and expand the liturgy's use, Pope Benedict XVI issued in 2007 a motu proprio titled Summorum Pontificum.
-In 2021, Pope Francis abrogated these more expansive permissions with his motu proprio Traditionis custodes, seeking to emphasize the celebration of the more commonly used Ordinary Form of the Mass.
+The pre-1970 Roman Missal was never abrogated by the Catholic Church, yet it was rarely used and sometimes prohibited by local authorities after Vatican II.
+To clarify the fact that the traditional Roman and other Latin liturgical rites had never been abrogated, and to expand and promote the ancient liturgy's use, Pope Benedict XVI issued in 2007 a motu proprio titled Summorum Pontificum, which was complemented by the instruction Universæ Ecclesiæ in 2011.
+This superseded previous documents already favorable to the traditional rites: Quattuor abhinc annos and Ecclesia Dei (both by John Paul II).
+However, Pope Francis abrogated these more expansive permissions in 2021, with the motu proprio Traditionis custodes.

-Many of these communities describe themselves as traditionalist.